 When the Dundee Partnership first began creating a masterplan to re-integrate the central waterfront area with the city centre, they could never have imagined the transformation that's taken place.

 Gaining approval in 2001, the partnership seeks to realise the exceptional opportunity provided by Dundee's waterfront and they created a vision for the area that had a distinct identity and sense of place, with a framework for future investment.

 "We are delighted that our vision for the V&A Dundee building, which was originally inspired by the beautiful River Tay setting, is now starting to take physical shape.
 I am very proud to be part of this exciting development for the city of Dundee and Scotland and to be creating a museum that will inspire people to visit from the UK and beyond".

-Scotland’s first design museum will be the global home of our country’s design heritage.
-The museum will give an insight into over 500 years of brilliance, ingenuity and achievement in Scottish creativity as well as the best examples of design from around the world.
+Scotland’s first design museum is the global home of our country’s design heritage.
+The museum gives an insight into over 500 years of brilliance, ingenuity and achievement in Scottish creativity as well as the best examples of design from around the world.
 Unsurprisingly, people from around Scotland - and further afield - have been flocking to the new attraction.
 The museum's target of 500,000 visitors in the first year was amazingly smashed in only six months!